tbielawa/bitmath/README.rst

 And did we mention there's almost 200 unittests? `Check them out for yourself <https://github.com/tbielawa/bitmath/tree/master/tests>`_.

-Running the tests should be as simple as calling the ``ci-all`` target in the Makefile: ``make ci-all``.
+Running the tests should be as simple as calling the ``ci`` target in the Makefile: ``make ci``.
 Please file a bug report if you run into issues.